Lindsey Heaps: International career

 Heaps played for the United States women's national under-17 soccer team and was the leading scorer for the team at the 2010 CONCACAF Women's U-17 Championship.
 She helped the United States women's national under-20 soccer team win the 2012 CONCACAF Women's U-20 Championship in March by scoring four goals, including a hat trick against Guatemala in the group stage.
 Heaps was unable to play in the 2012 FIFA U-20 Women's World Cup because of a knee injury that required surgery.

 In February 2013, at the age of eighteen, she was named to the senior team roster for the 2013 Algarve Cup.
 She earned her first cap for the senior team during a group stage match against China at the Algarve on March 8, 2013.
 Heaps was called up to the senior roster near the end of 2015, and scored her first goal for the senior team during a 'Woman of the Match' performance against Trinidad & Tobago in December 2015.
 She was on the roster for the 2016 CONCACAF Women's Olympic Qualifying Championship and started the opening group stage match against Costa Rica in central midfield.
-While Heaps played successfully as a striker during her time at PSG (2012-16), with 46 goals in 56 appearances, she played in central midfield after her return to the national team in 2016.
+While Heaps played successfully as a striker during her time at PSG (2012–16), with 46 goals in 56 appearances, she played in central midfield after her return to the national team in 2016.

 Heaps was called up for the 2019 FIFA Women's World Cup, scoring her first World Cup goal in the opening game against Thailand on June 11.
 On January 31, 2020, she scored her first career hat-trick, against Panama in the 2020 CONCACAF Women's Olympic Qualifying Championship, in addition to assisting goals scored by Lynn Williams and Tobin Heath.

 On July 24, 2021, Heaps played her 100th match for the USWNT, and scored a goal in a 6–1 win over New Zealand in the 2020 Summer Olympics.

 At the 2023 FIFA Women's World Cup, Heaps scored in the U.S.'s opening match against Vietnam.
 This gave her goals in successive World Cups.
-Heaps also scored in the U.S.'s match against the Netherlands, tying the game 1-1.
+Heaps also scored in the U.S.'s match against the Netherlands, tying the game 1–1.

 Heaps was selected to the 18-player roster for the 2024 Summer Olympics in France.
 She started and captained the team in all six USWNT matches, including the final, in which the team defeated Brazil 1–0 to win the gold medal.

 Personal life

 Heaps married soccer analyst Tyler Heaps on December 28, 2024.
 They met when he was working for U.S. Soccer; he is now the sporting director and general manager for San Diego FC of Major League Soccer.
-Heaps began using her married name in 2025 for international matches; however, she will continue to use her maiden name with Lyon through the remainder of the 2024-25 campaign since the Première Ligue does not allow name changes mid-season.
+Heaps began using her married name in 2025 for international matches; however, she continued to use her maiden name with Lyon through the remainder of the 2024–25 campaign since the Première Ligue does not allow name changes mid-season.
+Heaps started using her married name ahead of the 2025–26 season.